The Ombuds team will

 - Take sides.

-- Serve on School of Medicine committees or in other positions that would compromise their neutrality.
+- Act in a way that would compromise their neutrality.
 (Should an issue arise in which a team member’s neutrality could be questioned, they will recuse themselves from working with that student.)

 - Participate in formal investigations or resolution processes.